Hadži-Ruvim: Plot against the Dahije and death

 After the Dahije intercepted Nenadović's letter, they increased the monitoring of Christians.
 They then learnt of further plans after finding a corresponding letter between the chieftains and the Ottoman government in a frisking of a priest in Ostružnica.
 The Dahije now took serious measures to suppress any plans, and decided to assault all notable Serbs, and to place new knezes and seniors in their place, then hold the notable Serbs as hostages until the confiscation of weapons from the rayah.
 They then planned to kill male adults, and employ the rest into their army and Islamize them.
 The Dahije began to take measures, especially in the Valjevo area.
 The Dahije sent secret orders to their muteselims to kill each of their knez on the given day.
 It seems that Mehmed-aga Fočić was tasked with overseeing the operation.
 The victims were obor-knezes, knezes, buljubašas and other chosen people.
 The killings began on 23 January.
 By 25 January, the Dahije decided that all notable Serbs were to be assaulted, so that what was left would become real "rayah, to serve the Turks well".
 Other Turk lords then began to attack chosen notable people in their districts.
 Karađorđe, who had led plans in Šumadija, survived attempts.
 According to contemporary accounts, heads were put on public display at the Valjevo town square to serve as an example to those who might plot against the rule of the Dahije.
 Metropolitan Leontius invited Hadži-Ruvim to Belgrade and asked him of the state of the people, to which he answered that no words could describe the discontent and suffering, and advised the Metropolitan that the two cross into Austria, as the people planned an uprising against the Dahije.
 The Metropolitan then informed the Dahije of their discussion, and the Dahije arrested Hadži-Ruvim and brought him to Kučuk-Alija on 28 January, then killed him the next day.
 According to Vuk Karadžić, "they say that they dragged him with pliers and cut off his breasts and the meat below his armpits, then killed him".
-By 4 February 72 decapitated heads were brought to Belgrade.
+By 4 February 72 severed heads were brought to Belgrade.

 He was later buried in the porta of the St. Michael's Cathedral, Belgrade.